Flight-Free-UK/flight_free_uk_website/source/posts/what-should-the-government-do.html.markdown

 S﻿ome flight booking sites already do this, but only by comparing flights to other flights (this counts as greenwashing, because it gives the impression that some flights are green).

-I﻿nstead, flight booking websites should show average carbon emissions per passenger for each journey, compared to other transport modes such as trains, or compared to UK annual per person emissions.
+I﻿nstead, flight booking websites should show average carbon emissions per passenger for each journey, compared to other transport modes such as trains, or compared to UK annual per-person emissions.

 #### 5. A ban on advertising for flights